Home Renovation Tax Credit for Seniors and Persons with Disabilities

 - a resident of B.C., and

-- a senior or a family member living with a senior.
+- a senior or a family member living with a senior, or

 The renovation must be to your principal residence, which is the home you primarily live in (including a non-seasonal mobile home).

-The renovation or alteration must help a senior with an impairment by:
+The renovation or alteration must help a senior or a person with a disability by:

 - improving access to the home or land,